victor2410/ChIPpipe/README.md

 To run this pipeline, these tools are required :

+	-fastqc (v0.10.1), required for trimQual
+		from shell terminal:
+		sudo apt-get install fastqc
+	-Trimmomatic (v0.35) required for trimQual
+		present in the folder Scripts
 	-bowtie2 (v2.1.0), required for ChIPalign
 		from shell terminal:
 		sudo apt-get install bowtie2